pcubillos/mc3/docs/mctutorial.rst

    help(mc3.mcmc)

-Additionally (and strongly recommended), wether you are running the MCMC from the shell or from the interpreter, the arguments can be input through a configuration file.
+Additionally (and strongly recommended), whether you are running the MCMC from the shell or from the interpreter, the arguments can be input through a configuration file.

 Configuration Files